 “When I was eighteen, I was playing tennis with my girlfriend who was a district champion.
 About halfway through the first set she hit an overhead smash straight to me.
 I missed the ball when I tried to return and it hit me square in the crotch.
-Not only did I finish the game, but I also took her out to dinner and a movie right after.”
+Not only did I finish the match, but I also took her out to dinner and a movie right after.”

 The phone was silent for a few seconds.
 When Dr. India finally spoke, he ended the conversation with, “You win.”